jacintic/sage_qa_interview/test_plan_exercise/test_plan.md

 ### 3. In the process of USER NAME validation, you discover it accepts more than 10 chars.
 What kind of information would you include in the defect report?
 I would format the Defect ticket like this:
 **url**: https://www.holidaysyomiami.com/register
+**test case/ project**: a link to a Jira Test Case within the Test Plan or a proper link to a Jira ticket that is related to the register functionality
 **environment**: Production
 **issue**: the USER NAME field accepts more than 10 characters
 **steps to reproduce**: it will detail the steps required in order to reproduce the defect